Sign in

 In two the games of the break, during which their team took on Vanuatu and Samoa, winning by an aggregate of 16-1, Wood and Garbett were both heavily involved, combining for eleven of the goals.

-Nottingham Forest striker Chris Wood scored five goals, including a hat-trick in the 8-0 thrashing of Samoa to cement his status as the top scorer in the qualifiers — Wood's six goals is more than managed by any other side, bar his country and New Caledonia.
+Nottingham Forest striker Chris Wood scored five goals, including a hat-trick, in the 8-0 thrashing of Samoa to cement his status as the top scorer in the qualifiers — Wood's six goals is more than managed by any other side, bar his country and New Caledonia.

-Matthew Garbett started the break with a goal and hat-trick of assists against Vanuatu before scoring a brace of assists against Samoa to take his goal involvements to six, and send New Zealand into the semi-final of the final round of FIFA World Cup qualifier.
+Matthew Garbett started the break with a goal and hat-trick of assists against Vanuatu before scoring a brace of assists against Samoa to take his goal involvements to six, and send New Zealand into the semi-final of the final round of the FIFA World Cup qualifier.

 North America — CONCACAF Nations League